munkybutt/SkinPlusPlus/README.md

 ## Key Features
 * Save and load skin data with speed
-  - Logic is written in c++ but exposed with python bindings.
+  - Logic is written in c++ but exposed with python bindings

 * Work directly with numpy ndarrays
-  - The python bindings accept and return numpy ndarrays, providing the optimal performance.
+  - The python bindings accept and return numpy ndarrays for optimal performance

 * Currently supported DCCs:
+  - 3DsMax:
-  - 3DsMax: Python bindings are for 2022, but the backend should be compatible with any version of 3DsMax that has python with a version specific recompile of said bindings.
+  	- Provided bindings are for 2022, but the backend should be compatible with any version of 3DsMax that has python

 ## Performance
 3DsMax 2022